Kaimahi Whare Pūtea

 Lucian: Oh OK, can anybody just walk in off the street and do it?
 What’s the deal there?

 Andy: The goal of the customer services officer is to give great service.
-It’s to interact with our customers and to be really quick and efficient.
+It’s to be able to interact with our customers and to be really quick and efficient.

 Lucian: That doesn’t look right!

-Andy: It’s to also cover needs the customer might have and be able to really get into the customer’s world, I can say, and then go from there with the customer.
+Andy: It’s to also uncover needs the customer might have and be able to really get into the customer’s world, I can say, and then go from there with the customer.

 Andy: When I interview I look for two things – I look for the ability to learn and I look for customer focus.